JKorf/Bitfinex.Net/docs/Examples.md

                 50000);

-// Place a stop loss order, place a limit order of 0.001 BTC at 39000USDT each when the last trade price drops below 40000USDT var orderData = await bitfinexClient.SpotApi.Trading.PlaceOrderAsync(
+// Place a stop loss order, place a limit order of 0.001 BTC at 39000USDT each when the last trade price drops below 40000USDT var orderData = await bitfinexRestClient.SpotApi.Trading.PlaceOrderAsync(
                 "tBTCUST",
                 OrderSide.Sell,
                 OrderType.ExchangeStopLimit,